What Should Be My Race Day Pace?

 I am following a training schedule for a sub 1.45 Half Marathon 15th March.
 Using a HRM to stay in zones etc and things seem to be going quite well.
 Whilst on my Long Slow Run (LSR) on Sunday (12 Miles) i began wondering how all this training would come together on race day and what pace I would run etc.

 I have just got myself a Garmin 405 with GPS so can monitor pace during the race.

 So my question is basically: I'm training at a slower pace on my LSRs and obviously quicker pace over Intervals / Tempo and Fartleks.
 How do I plan a pace that will see me over the line within target, without burning out by going out too quick ?

-Neil (Birmingham UK) Answer by Dominique:
+Neil (Birmingham UK)